 If you’re looking to save a few bucks, while still getting one of the best PC cases, look no further than the Corsair Carbide Series SPEC-04 Tempered Glass.
 Not only does it have plenty of space for airflow, it also has a deceptively large amount of space for future expansion, meaning that even at this low price point, you won’t have to worry about fitting a full-sized graphics card.
 And, when you’re done building, the tempered glass side panel will allow you to show off your handiwork.

-If you’re a hardcore Razer fan, this is the best PC case for you.
-While Razer’s PC manufacturing has been limited to its Blade laptops, it doesn’t manufacture its own desktop PCs – not yet, at least.
-However, Razer has partnered with Antec to add its signature green-infused flare to the Antec Cube, a small form-factor chassis that supports Mini-ITX motherboards and is, well, a cube.
+The Antec Cube is without a doubt the best PC case for you Razer fans out there.
+While Razer hasn’t made its own desktop PC (not yet, anyway), you can build a Mini-ITX gaming PC, pretending it’s a razer product.
+You see, Antec partnered with Razer to bring its signature green-infused flare to the Cube, a small form-factor chassis.
 Complete with a deceptively high amount of space for future expansion, the Antec Cube is also compact enough to travel with.